gambhirmp/personalsite/content/_index.md

-My research interests are in social choice, algorithmic game theory and their applications in learning theory, democratic decision making and fair resource allocation.
+My research interests center on social choice theory and algorithmic game theory, with a focus on their applications to problems in learning theory, democratic decision-making, and fair resource allocation.

 ---